-Estonia's judicial independence is strong despite recent criticism from the right-wing populists (EKRE) regarding court decisions and the alleged bias in the Prosecutor's Office.107 EKRE has proposed to change the Estonian judicial system years.109 Estonia ranks now 10th in the world in terms of rule of law according to the World Justice Project Rule of Law Index 2019.110

-2017), 93% of judges say they have not been under pressure to take a decision in a case in a specific (i.e. biased or tilted) way in the past two
+Estonia's judicial independence is strong despite recent criticism from the right-wing populists (EKRE) regarding court decisions and the alleged bias in the Prosecutor's Office.
+EKRE has proposed to change the Estonian judicial system by introducing elements of common law, e.g. to elect judges and establish a jury institution.
+EKRE's rhetoric is not shared by other political actors and can be considered to have minimal impact.
+According to the latest survey data (20162017), 93% of judges say they have not been under pressure to take a decision in a case in a specific (i.e. biased or tilted) way in the past two years.
+Estonia ranks now 10th in the world in terms of rule of law according to the World Justice Project Rule of Law Index 2019.

 All international human rights are guaranteed in Estonia.
 LGBT rights remain a point of conflict, since the provisions of the Cohabitation Act, which would also apply to same-sex couples, will not be approved by the current parliament.
-As a result of strong pressure from the populist EKRE (in the form of both rhetoric and protests), funding to LGBT organisations111 as well as support for the legal rights of same-sex couples have been under attack.
+As a result of strong pressure from the populist EKRE (in the form of both rhetoric and protests), funding to LGBT organisations as well as support for the legal rights of same-sex couples have been under attack.
 Although there have been no changes with respect to legislation affecting the LGBT community, both the parties and society remain conflicted about the issue.

 There have also been concerns about the legal status of mass surveillance in the case of national emergencies.
 The President filed an appeal to the Supreme Court of Estonia to declare amendments to certain legislative acts unconstitutional on the grounds of restricting personal privacy.
-The Court is expected to rule on the matter.112 instance remained unchanged, 0.3% were completely overruled, and 1.3% partially overruled.114 While there is no consistent and adequate statistics on acquittals, a report from 2017 (based on 2015-2016 data) estimates the acquittal rate is 8% which is in the same rank with other Western countries.115
+The Court is expected to rule on the matter.

+In 2018, 15,299 criminal case proceedings were filed in the court of first instance.
+In the circuit courts, 1,917 criminal case proceedings, and in the Supreme Court, 997 criminal and misdemeanour cases were submitted.
+Of the cases brought to the circuit courts, 5.3% of decisions made in the first instance remained unchanged, 0.3% were completely overruled, and 1.3% partially overruled.
+While there is no consistent and adequate statistics on acquittals, a report from 2017 (based on 2015-2016 data) estimates the acquittal rate is 8% which is in the same rank with other Western countries.